 Cambodia 6 Days Itinerary is a classic tour that offers the opportunity to visit important attractions of Phnom Penh and Siem Reap, Cambodia.
 The trip starts in Phnom Penh and finishes in Siem Reap.

-Upon our afternoon arrival, we’ll proceed directly to the National Museum, where we’ll view its collection of Khmer art, featuring more than 5,000 objects, including statuary and other artifacts from Angkor Wat.
+On the first day of this Cambodia 6 Days Itinerary we’ll proceed directly to the National Museum, where we’ll view its collection of Khmer art, featuring more than 5,000 objects, including statuary and other artifacts from Angkor Wat.
 Afterwards, we’ll check into our hotel and set out on an orientation walk to familiarize ourselves with the area.

 Following breakfast at our hotel, we set out for a visit to the Royal Palace, current residence of King Norodom Sihamoni and former King Norodom Sihanouk.
 The Palace was opened in 1870 under King Norodom, and now contains the Royal Residence, the Throne Hall, the Silver Pagoda, and several other historic buildings.
 The Silver Pagoda (Wat Preah Keo Morokat) is home to numerous Buddhist artifacts and draws its name from the more than 5,000 silver tiles that cover a floor in the temple.
 The building serves less as a functioning shrine—no monks currently reside here—than a repository of cultural treasures such as the famous Emerald Buddha and many other priceless objects.
 Then we visit the Killing Fields of Choeung Ek—a grim reminder of Cambodia’s bloody past under Pol Pot.
 It is almost inconceivable to confront the nature of true evil here in this gentle land, but the Buddhist memorial at Choeung Ek commemorates the estimated 1.7 million victims of the 1975-79 Pol Pot genocide—and this execution site is just one of many throughout Cambodia.
 After lunch, we visit Toul Sleng Genocide Museum.
 This former high school was utilized by the Khmer Rouge as a place to torture prisoners throughout the years from its rise to power in 1975 to its fall in 1979.
 Then, we enjoy a more uplifting experience during a visit to the Russian Market.
 Named for its popularity among Russian expats during the 1980s, this bustling local market is teeming with vendors selling traditional handcrafts, antiques, and everyday goods.
 Afterwards, we visit Wat Phnom, a 14th-century Buddhist temple that also represents the tallest religious structure in Phnom Penh.
 Dinner is on our own this evening in Phnom Penh.